AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-manage-data-metrics.md

     * Choose a column to perform the operation on.
 For example, if you wanted to find your total revenue, you would perform a sum operation on the **order total** column.

-      If you’re editing an existing metric, you can also [change the metric’s operational table](../data-analyst/data-warehouse-mgr/change-metric-op-table.md) in this section.
+      If you're editing an existing metric, you can also [change the metric's operational table](../../data-analyst/data-warehouse-mgr/change-metric-op-table.md) in this section.

     * Choose a date dimension that can be used to trend the metric.
 For example, **order date**.